 Note: Excludes public sector net investment, depreciation, debt interest payments and non-identifiable spending that cannot be allocated to a region.
 Other spending includes some parts of local government, health, education and police spending that are not included in our analysis (see Appendix A), and all spending in the City of London and Isles of Scilly.
-We estimate total identifiable current spending in England in 2022-23 as the total identifiable current spending in England in 2021-22 (the latest available) scaled by the increase in total current expenditure between 2021-22 and 2022-23 in the 2023 Spring Budget.
-We estimate total benefits spending in England in 2022-23 as the total benefit expenditure in 2019-20, scaled by the increase in UK-wide total benefit expenditure between 2019-20 and 2022-23.
+We estimate total identifiable current spending in England in 2022-23 as the total identifiable current spending in England in 2022-23 as the total current expenditure between 2021-22 and 2022-23 in the 2023 Spring Budget.
+We estimate total benefit spending in England in 2022-23 as the total benefit spending in England in 2022-23 as the total benefit spending in England in 2022-23 as the total benefit expenditure in 2019-20, scaled by the increase in UK-wide total benefit expenditure between 2019-20 and 2022-23.